EnterpriseDB/repmgr/README.md

 > *NOTE*: `barman-wal-restore` supports command line switches to
 > control parallelism (`--parallel=N`) and compression (`--bzip2`,
 > `--gzip`).

-### Dealing with PostgreSQL configuration files

-By default, `repmgr` will attempt to copy the standard configuration files (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) even if they are located outside of the data directory (though currently they will be copied into the standby's data directory).
-To prevent this happening, when executing `repmgr standby clone` provide the `--ignore-external-config-files` option.

-If using `rsync` to clone a standby, additional control over which files not to transfer is possible by configuring `rsync_options` in `repmgr.conf`, which enables any valid `rsync` options to be passed to that command, e.g.:

-    rsync_options='--exclude=postgresql.local.conf'

 ### Controlling `primary_conninfo` in `recovery.conf`